What is gonadal vein embolization?

-Similar to varicose veins in the legs, valves in the veins in the pelvis become weakened, allowing blood to pool in the vein and cause pressure and pain.
+Pelvic congestion syndrome is similar to varicose veins in the legs.
+In pelvic congestion syndrome, valves inside your veins in the pelvis become weakened, allowing blood to pool in the vein and cause pressure and pain.
 The causes of chronic pelvic pain are varied, but are often associated with the presence of gonadal and pelvic varicose veins.
-Pelvic congestion syndrome is similar to varicose veins in the legs.

-In both cases, the valves in the veins that help return blood to the heart against gravity become weakened and don’t close properly.
+In both cases, the valves inside your veins that help return blood to the heart against gravity become weakened and don’t close properly.
 This allows blood to flow backwards and pool in the vein, causing pressure and bulging veins.
 In the pelvis, varicose veins can cause pain and affect the uterus, ovaries and vulva.